dsl-logo

 • Whether you own any other assets (e.g. a car or business assets)

-Lenders charge additional fees known as ‘risk fees’ on bad credit home loans, and on other loans where the borrower represents a high level of risk.
+Lenders charge an additional one-off ‘risk fee’ on bad credit home loans, and on other loans where the borrower represents a high level of risk.
 These are designed to protect the lender for the increased risk in offering loans to borrowers with issues in their credit history.

 How much you’re charged in risk fees will vary from lender to lender but it is commonly 1% of the loan amount.
 Borrowers can pay for risk fees up front when the loan settles or have the fees added to their loan amount, in which case there will be interest payable on the fee amount.